cvvergara/pgrouting/doc/withPoints/withPoints-family.rst

 withPoints - Family of functions
 ===============================================================================

-When points are also given as input:
+When points are also given as input.

-.. include:: proposed.rst
-   :start-after: warning-begin
-   :end-before: end-warning

-.. proposed-start
+.. official-start

 - :doc:`pgr_withPoints` - Route from/to points anywhere on the graph.
 - :doc:`pgr_withPointsCost` - Costs of the shortest paths.